harshpala/BibTeX-Publication-Management-System/MT24119/README.md

 - DOI (if available).
 - Volume, Number, and Pages (if available).
 - List of Authors and their affiliations (if known).

-### **Average Number of Co-authors**

-For each publication associated with the queried author, the program calculates and displays the average number of co-authors.